Generalized Gluon Distribution for Quarkonium Dynamics in Strongly Coupled $\mathcal{N}=4$ Yang-Mills Theory

 The dominant contribution to the integral over $S_5$ comes from configurations where $\hat{n}$ takes antipodal positions on opposite sides of the contour, such that $\hat{\ml{T}}W_S[\ml{C}_0,\hat{n}]=1$\@.
 This follows from the fact that $e^{-\beta H}$ is a positive definite matrix on the Hilbert space and that the time-ordered Wilson loop $\hat{\mathcal{T}}W_S[\mathcal{C}_0,\hat{n}]$ is constructed from a unitary time-evolution operator, and as such,

-An explicit proof of this bound is given in Supplemental Material~\cite{sm}\@.
+An explicit proof of this bound is given in Appendix~\ref{app:W-adj-S5}\@.
 On the gravity side of the duality, in the limit where $\mathcal{T} \to \infty$, the corresponding extremal surface with minimal energy is the one that hangs from each side of the boundary contours radially into the ${\rm AdS}_5$ bulk.

 {\it GGDs in a moving medium.} We consider the case where the rest frame of the plasma is moving with velocity $v$ relative to that of the $Q\bar{Q}$ pair.
 The holographic setup for a boosted medium is described by the metric of a Lorentz-boosted ${\rm AdS}_5$-Schwarzschild spacetime ($\times S_5$)~\cite{Liu:2006he,Liu:2006nn}.